yetidevworks/yetisearch/README.md

 **Performance Considerations:**

-The Levenshtein algorithm requires additional term indexing during document insertion, which impacts indexing performance:
-- **Basic fuzzy search**: ~670 documents/second (no term indexing)
-- **Levenshtein fuzzy search**: ~295 documents/second (with term indexing)
+Different algorithms have different performance characteristics:
+- **Trigram**: Fast indexing and searching, no additional term indexing required
+- **Jaro-Winkler**: Very fast, ideal for short text matching
+- **Levenshtein**: Requires term indexing, impacting indexing performance (~295 docs/sec vs ~670 docs/sec)

 Term indexing is only performed when `fuzzy_algorithm` is set to `'levenshtein'`.
-If you don't need advanced fuzzy matching, use `'basic'` for significantly faster indexing.
+For most use cases, `'trigram'` provides the best balance of accuracy and performance.

 **Performance Optimization Tips:**